NHL free agents take high-priced hit in stagnant cap era - News 12 Now

 The pace of signings didn’t change with more than 30 players switching teams within the first 90 minutes.

-The Wild lost center Martin Hanzal, who signed a three-year, $14.25 million contract with Dallas.
+The Wild lost center Martin Hanzal when he signed a three-year, $14.25 million contract with Dallas.

 Vancouver was busy.
 The Canucks signed center Sam Gagner (three years, $9.45 million), defenseman Michael Del Zotto (two years, $6 million) and goalie Anders Nilsson (two years, $5 million).